A tribute to James Beattie, a much-underrated Premier League cult hero

-You might know James Beattie scored lots of Premier League goals during his career, but unless you support Southampton, Everton, Sheffield United or Stoke City, you probably don’t realise just how good he was.
+You probably know James Beattie scored a fair few goals in his career, but unless you support Southampton, Everton, Sheffield United or Stoke City, you probably don’t know just how good he was.

 James Beattie wanted to be a brain surgeon.
 Either that or a professional swimmer.
 He went to a grammar school and would swim 50 miles a week in the pool in pursuit of his dreams.

 He received good grades and aged 14 was ranked second in the country for 100 metres freestyle.
 But a cartilage problem in his shoulder and talk of early-onset arthritis pushed him towards his third-choice career path: football.

 Fans of Southampton, Everton, Sheffield United and Stoke City, you have a dodgy shoulder to thank for all the goals, good times and questionable haircuts.

 However, despite being the Premier League’s 40th most prolific goal scorer with 91 goals, Beattie remains a somewhat underrated figure.
 He won just five caps for England, with Emile Heskey and Darius Vassell preferred by Sven Goren Eriksen for his Euro 2004 squad – and that was that.